7imbitz/Tripwire/README.md

 1. After installation, open the Tripwire tab in Burp Suite.
 2. Go to the Configuration tab to control logging.
-    - The "Capture ON" button enables or disables traffic capture (enabled by default).
+    - The "Capture ON" button enables or disables traffic capture (disabled by default).
 4. Browse the target application as usual; Tripwire will automatically analyze requests with parameters.
 5. If potential SQLi is detected, the Result column will display "Possible(?)".
 6. An Evidence tab will be created, showing the response body with highlighted SQL-related keywords.